 “The goal of the planning would be to develop a preferred alternative for that pedestrian bridge, along with the environmental document needed to advance the project through the construction work phase,” he added.

-Back in November 2015, two pedestrians were killed in vehicular accidents while they tried to cross Route 440 in Bayonne, prompting residents to call on elected officials to build a pedestrian bridge over the roadway.
+Back in November 2015, two pedestrians were killed in vehicular accidents when they tried to cross Route 440, prompting residents to call on elected officials to build a pedestrian bridge over the roadway.

 “The City of Bayonne is deeply concerned with protecting the lives of our residents.
 The recent economic development along Route 440 has created the need for safe pedestrian crossings across the highway,” Davis further stated.